Orange-OpenSource/a11y-guidelines/src/en/mobile/android/test.md

 <img src="../../images/aXe_floating.jpg" alt="screenshot of the Orange TV application, with the aXe button to start the scan" width="25%">

-The report thus generated by aXe once the button is clicked.
+The report generated by aXe once the button is clicked.

 <img src="../../images/aXe_report.jpg" alt="screenshot showing the aXe tool report" width="25%">